The ability to build a collaborative culture makes DevOps the most sought-after IT practice for every industry, regardless of size.

 How Important is DevOps in Manufacturing?

-Streamlined communication and increased collaboration define DevOps significance in the manufacturing sector.
+Streamlined communication and increased collaboration define the significance of DevOps in manufacturing sector.

 Success through DevOps means achieving robustness in three core areas, namely:

-Together, these three areas result in increased communication and seamless flow among teams, resulting in faster delivery and reduced time to market.
+Together, these three areas result in increased communication and seamless flow among teams, which in turn results in faster delivery and reduced time to market.

 Let’s look into each of the three core areas in detail!